rtaylor034/axbind_2/README.md

 ### Key String

-A String that replaces the any instance of the current `wildcard_char` with another value when evaluated.
+A String that replaces the any instance of the current `wildcard_char` (referred to as just the 'wildcard') with another value when evaluated.

 `wildcard_char` instances can be [escaped].